 I’m sure you, like me, have come across many PMOs that are seen by project managers as an irritation and an inconvenience.
 They are perceived as admin functions chasing timesheets and project highlight reports.

-A PMO should be able to deliver a lot of benefit to the organisation.
-To add value they need to have the right operating model, the right sponsorship and the right level of resources in terms of experience and skills.
+A PMO should be able to deliver a lot of benefits to the organisation.
+To add value they need to have the right operating model, the right sponsorship, and the right level of resources in terms of experience and skills.

 Here are some of the ways that a proper functioning PMO can deliver value: